meierjan/nxtb-tariff-interpreter/README.md

   -> Then your tariff is a [TimeBasedTariff](#timebasedtariff).

-* Is my tariff not only based on the time I ride, but also on the number of days I ride (e.g. if I rent a bike for two days, the price per day is more expensive than if I rent the bike for a week)?

-  -> Then your tariff is a [DayBasedTariff](#daybasedtariff).

 All tariffs are based on a modular slot system.
 The difference between the three tariff models is only the definition of the slots and the calling of the slots.
 Each slot must be assigned a rate.
 The rate is used for the actual calculation